victorhuang1/shootingRange/README.md

 # Front-end shooting range，practise shooting skills everyday.
-Thanks to Mr. Leo, the leader of front-end technology.
+Thanks to Mr. Leo, the leader and my teacher of front-end technology.

 ## Javascript